IvanDLar/MOVU-Docs/wiki/User Stories.md

 ## **US28 - Commissions**

-**As a** super admin **I want** charge a comision for every car registered by an car dealership **To be able** to make earnings that will allow me to profit from this app, as well as maintaining it.
+**As a** super admin **I want** charge a commission for every car registered by an car dealership **To be able** to make earnings that will allow me to profit from this app, as well as maintaining it.

 **Validation:**

-- V281 For every cas uploaded to the system, be from catalog upload or indiviudal, a percentage of a the car price should be given to NDS as part of comission.
+- V281 For every cas uploaded to the system, be from catalog upload or individual, a percentage of a the car price should be given to NDS as part of commission.
   - PY - Payments

 **Priority**: Very High